“I never said that! What are you talking about?”

 Narcissism and Gaslighting

-Let’s just run through the basic characteristics of NPD, then we can see how gaslighting fits into this:
+Let’s just run through the basic characteristics of Narcissistic Personality Disorder, then we can see how gaslighting fits into this:

 - Narcissists think they’re “all that.”
 They have an inflated sense of their own importance and have little time or interest in things that don’t benefit them in some way.